Car Accident Resulting In A Fire Miami Car Accident Lawyer, Sean M. Cleary

 At The Law Offices of Sean M. Cleary, we have extensive experience in handling product liability claims, including claims for defective motor vehicles and their components.
 We believe victims of auto fires who require years of or lifetime treatments, including skin grafts and reconstructive surgery, should be fully compensated for their suffering and expenses.

-The most frequent car defects that have been associated with car fires are fuel system or electrical system defects.
-Additionally, if the vehicle components are not designed to minimize the spreading of fire, the consequences can be even more disastrous.
+When a vehicle catches fire after an accident the situation can rapidly turn life-threatening.
+The most common car defects associated with fires are fuel system or electrical system defects.
 Both electrical and fuel-fed fires are often caused by manufacturing or design defects.

 If you were injured in a car fire that was the result of another party's negligence, including a manufacturing company, you can recover damages that include property damage, medical bills, lost wages and pain and suffering compensation.
 In order to maximize the compensation received, you should hire an experienced personal injury attorney.